50+ Examples of Greetings in English

 Note: Greeting a friend is always informal.
 However, you must be polite in your choice of words, tone, and body language while greeting them.

-Examples of Greeting a Stranger in English
+#2 Greeting a Stranger

 examples of greetings